 You can't drive in Egypt on your Australian driver's licence.
-Prior to arriving in Egypt, obtain an international driver's licence and get it certified by an Egyptian diplomatic mission in Australia.
+Prior to arriving in Egypt, obtain an international driver's permit and get it certified by an Egyptian diplomatic mission in Australia.

 Take particular care if you intend to ride a motorcycle due to the different road conditions.
-Under Egyptian law, you are required to wear a helmet while riding.
+Under Egyptian law, you are required to wear a helmet.

 Taxis are prolific in Cairo and Alexandria.
-In Cairo, taxis are coloured white, while in Alexandria, they are black and yellow.
+In Cairo, taxis are white.
+In Alexandria, taxi are black and yellow.
 All taxis are equipped with a meter and drivers are legally required to use it.
 However, many taxi drivers will claim that the meter is broken and attempt to negotiate a fare for the trip.
-Most taxis are serviceable, though some are unsafe by Australian standards owing to poor maintenance.
+Most taxis are roadworthy, though some are unsafe by Australian standards owing to poor maintenance.
 Seatbelts may not be provided, especially in the back seats.
 Uber is prevalent in Egypt and offers a safer and more reliable transport option.

 Sexual harassment of women by taxi drivers is common.

-- Avoid taxis, especially if you are a female travelling alone.
+- Avoid taxis, especially if you're a female travelling alone.

 - If you choose to use taxis, travel with others wherever possible.